datadiscoveries/Yelp_Sentiment_Analysis/README.md

 The goal of this analysis is to tune a neural network model to optimize its accuracy in classifying customers' sentiments of a restaurant as positive or negative, based only on written reviews from Yelp reviewers.
 Potential applications of the model in the context of a restaurant business will then be explored.

 **Findings:**<br>
 The neural network built in this analysis classifies customer sentiment with 79% accuracy.
-The construction of the model involved a process of adjusting and improving the network architecture.
-Increasing the number of layers and reducing the number of nodes per layer from their original points improved the model's performance.
+The model's performance was tuned and optimized by increasing the number of _layers in the network_ and reducing the _number of nodes per layer_.

 **Applications:**<br>